vmware/vic/doc/user_doc/vic_installation/security.md

 <a name="vsphere"></a>
 ## Connections to vSphere ##

 Connections from virtual container hosts to vCenter Server and ESXi hosts are authenticated by using the vCenter Server and ESXi host certificates.
-You provide the thumbprint of the vCenter Server or ESXi host certificate when you deploy a virtual container host.
-All subsequent connections between the virtual container host and the vCenter Server instance or ESXi host are authenticated by using this thumbprint.
+If your vSphere environment uses untrusted, self-signed certificates you must provide the thumbprint of the vCenter Server or ESXi host certificate when you deploy a virtual container host.
+If your vSphere environment uses trusted certificates signed by a known Certificate Authority (CA), no action is required when you deploy a virtual container host.
+All  connections between the virtual container host and the vCenter Server instance or ESXi host are authenticated by using the vCenter Server or ESXi host certificate.

 <a name="docker"></a>
 ## Connections to Docker Clients ##